bobycx/tick-cli/README.md

 cd tick-cli && go install
 ```

-Start tick cli by running `tick-cli` (you can change the executable name by running `go env GOPATH` and navigating to the bin directory in it) .
+Start tick cli by running `tick-cli` (you can navigate to the binary path by running `go env GOPATH` and navigating to the bin directory in it) .
 Press 'p' to pause and ctrl-c to quit (you can expect features like a timer mode)

 <br />
 <br />